Cheshire East Local Plan

 The Local Plan sets planning policies and allocates sites for development.
 It is the Statutory Development Plan for Cheshire East and is the basis for deciding planning applications.
 This page contains information on the new Local Plan for Cheshire East, which is currently being prepared and will guide development up to 2030.

-Prior to the adoption of documents in the new Local Plan, the Saved Policies from previous Local Plans will continue to be used.
+In addition to policies in the new Local Plan, a number of Saved Policies from previous Local Plans will continue to be used.

 Our Spatial Planning Update provides a regular bulletin on planning policy matters affecting Cheshire East.